alexisvincent/systemjs-hmr/README.md

 - `yarn add systemjs-hmr`
 - `npm install systemjs-hmr`

+`systemjs-hmr` will automaticallt set SystemJS.trace = true, so you no longer need to set this manually, as with previous versions.

 `systemjs-hmr` **MUST** load before your application code otherwise SystemJS won't know how to resolve your `@hot` imports.
 So either add a script tag to your header after loading SystemJS.

 ```html
 <script src="jspm_packages/npm/systemjs-hmr@version/dist/systemjs-hmr.js"></script>
 ```

 or import systemjs-hmr **before** importing your app code.

 ```html
 <script>
     System.import('systemjs-hmr').then(() => {